eloj/radix-sorting/README.md

 Going narrower could allow us to skip more columns in common workloads.
 There's definitely room for experimentation in this area, maybe even trying non-uniformly wide radixes (8-16-8) or dynamic selection of radix widths.
-If the data you're sorting isn't random, adapting the radix to the data may yield positive results.
+If the data you're sorting isn't random, adapting the radix to the data may yield positive results, e.g if you know you are sorting floats in the range -1 to +1, or only care about a certain number of bits of precision, then this may be exploitable.

 That said, in my limited initial testing, neither 4- nor 11-bit wide radix showed any promise at all in sorting _random_ 32-bit integers.
 Quite the contrary, both were bad across the board.